bojko108/space-commando/README.md

 ## Spaceship

-When the player is near and has the Dark Matter Module he can start repairing it.
-In order to do that he must stay for at least 10 seconds near the ship or the process will be interrupted.
+When the player is near the ship and has the Dark Matter Module, he can start repairing it.
+In order to do that he must stay near the ship for at least 10 seconds or the process will be interrupted.

 Components:
   * Audio Source